-The Federal Pell Grant is a grant program for high-need, first-time undergraduates.
-If you are eligible, you may receive up to \$6,195 per semester.
-Awards vary by need level and enrollment status.

-The Federal Supplemental Educational Opportunity Grant (SEOG) offers need-based awards for high-need, first-time undergraduates.
+- The Federal Pell Grant is a grant program for high-need, first-time undergraduate students.
+Award amounts vary by need level and enrollment status. - The Federal Supplemental Educational Opportunity Grant (SEOG) offers need-based awards for high-need students who are seeking their first undergraduate degree.
 The amount and number of awards vary depending on the availability of funds allocated by the U.S. Department of Education.
-Typical awards range from \$300 to \$700 per semester.
+Typical awards are up to \$400 per semester.